owyand/owyand/README.md

-Oliver Wyand /n
-I am persuing the OCA 8 Java certification and am open to collaborations.
-Send me an email at oliverwyand@gmail.com .
+I am working currently creating projects and studying for a Java certification.

 <!---
 owyand/owyand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.